multiformats/multiaddr/protocols/DNSADDR.md

 /ip6/2604:1380:2000:7a00::1/tcp/4001/ipfs/QmbLHAnMoJPWSCR5Zhtx6BHJX9KiKNN6tpvbUcqanj75Nb
 ```

 ## Suffix matching

-A `/dnsaddr` may specify additional nested protocols that must match when resolving the txt record.
+A `/dnsaddr` may specify additional nested protocols that must match when resolving the TXT record.
 When the TXT records are resolved, items whose suffix doesn't match the provided one are dropped.

-The [default IPFS bootstrap list](https://github.com/ipfs/go-ipfs-config/blob/ed60afb72517463df516d7d6ea0a98fc07369024/bootstrap_peers.go#L22) contains 4 dnsaddrs for the domain `bootstrap.libp2p.io`, and each one specifies has a different Peer ID.
+The [default IPFS bootstrap list](https://github.com/ipfs/go-ipfs-config/blob/v0.0.11/bootstrap_peers.go#L22-L25) contains 4 dnsaddrs for the domain `bootstrap.libp2p.io`, and each one specifies has a different Peer ID.
 The first one is:

 ```go
 "/dnsaddr/bootstrap.libp2p.io/ipfs/QmNnooDu7bfjPFoTZYxMNLWUQJyrVwtbZg5gBMjTezGAJN",